Does Time Slow Down When You Move?

 +45 -7 = +38

-In order for us to use them, we need to compensate for this different flow of time.
+We need to compensate for this different flow of time in order to use them.
 Otherwise, the GPS systems would be utterly useless.

 Thank you, Einstein